Updated: Aug 12

-In the Caribbean, we are fortunate to have sandy white beaches that don't burn your feet, even on the hottest of days, and amazing turquoise water nearly all year round.
+In the Caribbean, we are fortunate to have sandy white beaches that don't burn your feet, even on the hottest days, and amazing turquoise water nearly all year round.
 The world-renowned Playa Norte in Isla Mujeres is a testament to this.
-So to what do we owe all this?
-Well, it would seem that parrotfish have a lot to do with it.
-They are an incredibly important reef grazing fish with a very interesting life story.
+So what do we owe all this?
+Well, it would seem that parrotfish have much to do with it.
+They are incredibly important reef-grazing fish with a fascinating life story.

-So, are our beaches parrot fish poop as it is rumored?
-Well, let's start with what is sand?
+So, is our beaches parrot fish poop as it is rumoured?
+Well, let's start with what is sand.

-Sand is defined by its size, not by its composition; it is any mineral coarser than silt but finer than gravel.
+Sand is defined by its size, not composition; it is any mineral coarser than silt but finer than gravel.

 Rachel Carson wrote, "In every curving beach, in every grain of sand, there is a story of the Earth", and she is not wrong.

 Some beaches, like those in Florida, are the erosion of minerals over thousands of years.
-Tan beaches are the result of iron oxide and black beaches from eroded volcanic material such as lava.
-Bermuda even has pink beaches due to the erosion of a single cell, shelled organism called foraminifera
+Tan beaches result from iron oxide, and black beaches from eroded volcanic material such as lava.
+Bermuda even has pink beaches due to the erosion of a single-cell, shelled organism called foraminifera.

 If a beach is a coastal beach where coral reefs dominate, then the chances are that a high concentration of what you are walking on has passed through a parrot fish.
 One study showed that 85% of the sand on a Maldivian island was thanks to parrotfish.

 So how much sand does a parrotfish poop?
-Well, in one year, a single parrotfish can produce 1000 pounds/450kg of sand (although reports on this vary).
+In one year, a parrotfish can produce 1000 pounds/450kg of sand (although reports on this vary).
 That is equivalent to the weight of a baby grand piano.

 A parrotfish is a grazer and will spend up to 90% of its day chewing on coral.
-They eat not only the hard calcium skeleton but also the soft-bodied polyps and the zooxanthellae; the algae that symbiotically live within the coral.
-When the fish eat the coral, the soft tissues are absorbed and the rest form white sand inside the parrotfish.
-This white sand not only fills our beaches but also acts as a filler for the physical structure of the reef, supporting the coralscoral's skeletons.
+They eat the hard calcium skeleton -the soft-bodied polyps, and the zooxanthellae -the algae that symbiotically live within the coral.
+When the fish eat the coral, the soft tissues are absorbed, and the rest form white sand inside the parrotfish.
+This white sand not only fills our beaches but also acts as a filler for the physical structure of the reef, supporting the coral's skeletons.

-Parrotfish (from the Scaridae family) can graze all day long due to their powerful "beaks" by which they get their name.
-These beaks are made up of roughly 1000 teeth, lined up in 15 rows, cemented together to form the beak-like structure.
+Parrotfish (from the Scaridae family) can graze all day because of their powerful "beaks", from which they get their name.
+These beaks comprise roughly 1000 teeth, lined up in 15 rows and cemented together to form the beak-like structure.
 These teeth constantly wear out and fall to the ocean floor, which is ok, because there is always another set waiting behind them.

 These teeth are stronger than copper, silver, and gold.
-They are made of fluorapatite. which contains calcium and helps make the tip of the parrotfish teeth harder than any other biomineral in the world.
+They are made of fluorapatite, which contains calcium and helps make the tip of the parrotfish teeth harder than any other biomineral in the world.
 They can also withstand a LOT of pressure.
 Around 530 tons per square inch.
-Put another way, the equivalent of the weight of 88 elephants, according to a study by Dr. Pupa Gilbert.
+Put another way, according to a study by Dr Pupa Gilbert, the equivalent of the weight of 88 elephants.

 So how does all this eating and pooping benefit the reef?
-We owe them a great deal of gratitude for our sandy white beaches but is all this eating really good for the reef?
-The answer is yes.
-So much so that studies have found that reefs have declined by nearly 50% since the 1970s.
-Not because of climate change or pollution as was widely believed, but largely due to the loss of our natural reef grazers such as parrotfish and sea urchins.
-Unidentified diseases and overfishing have been the main culprits and it has been found that those reefs that are healthiest are those that have restricted or banned fishing practices that harm parrotfish.
+We owe them gratitude for our sandy white beaches, but is all this eating good for the reef?
+The answer is yes, so much so that studies have found that reefs have declined by nearly 50% since the 1970s.
+Not because of climate change or pollution, as widely believed, but mainly due to the loss of natural reef grazers such as parrotfish and sea urchins.
+Unidentified diseases and overfishing have been the main culprits, and it has been found that the healthiest reefs have restricted or banned fishing practices that harm parrotfish.

 The service that these fish provide to the reef is of incredible importance.
 Algae compete with coral for sunlight on the reefs.
-When the algae win, the coral often dies and the life that lives among them.
+When the algae win, the coral and the life that lives among them often die.
 Therefore, herbivores are crucial to controlling the algal growth on the reef.
-When corals bleach, algal growth can rapidly take over before the coral has a chance to recover.
+When corals bleach, algal growth can rapidly take over before the coral can recover.
 The constant grazing of the herbivores controls excessive algal growth and opens the substrate for more coral growth or formation.
 The decline of parrotfish and other reef grazers is directly responsible for the algal dominance and loss of biodiversity.

 Parrotfish are heavy sleepers.
 And I mean heavy.
 They are capable of sleeping for up to 10 hours at a time.
 I guess all that non-stop eating can tire you out.
 This is a long time for a marine animal to remain unprotected.

-Generally, a single male will defend its harem of smaller, duller colored females (sexual dimorphism) and supply all the sperm needed for egg fertilisation.
-As the females grow bigger, the more dominant females will often change sex and challenge other males to lead the group.
-This gender change is called “protogynous hermaphroditism” and when they change sex, their color changes too.
+Generally, a single male will defend its harem of smaller, duller-coloured females (sexual dimorphism) and supply all the sperm needed for egg fertilisation.
+As the females grow, more dominant females will often change sex and challenge other males to lead the group.
+This gender change is called "protogynous hermaphroditism"; when they change sex, their colour changes too.

-9% of the world's coral reefs are found in The Caribbean; one of the most diverse ecosystems on the planet.
-These reefs span a total of 38 countries and are vital to the regional economy, generating more than $3 billion annually.
+9% of the world's coral reefs are found in The Caribbean, one of the most diverse ecosystems on the planet.
+These reefs span 38 countries and are vital to the regional economy, generating more than $3 billion annually.
 Also, the protection offered by the reef to coastal communities, in the form of storm and hurricane protection, is beyond value.

 "Parrotfish populations, which are crucial to the very survival of coral reefs, are being destroyed despite their enormous economic and ecological value," says Jerker Tamelander, head of the UNEP coral reef unit.
 "We urge the Caribbean nations to work together to protect them and jointly respond to the Caribbean coral reef crisis."

 A recent study from 2014 showed that maintaining healthy populations of parrotfish was the most effective and easy way to protect the coral reef.
-More importantly, it showed that all is not out of control and that some very strong steps can be made to help our reefs recover.
-The conservation of this keystone species may be the only way that the structure and integrity of coral communities in the Caribbean can be restored and maintained.
+More importantly, it showed that all is not out of control and that some vital steps can be made to help our reefs recover.
+The conservation of this keystone species may be the only way to restore and maintain the structure and integrity of coral communities in the Caribbean.

-It has been proven that strong, healthy populations of grazers are a common attribute to healthy Caribbean reefs.
-This is due to strong local protection (such as the national parks in Quintana Roo have with the help of Semarnat and Conamp), and because of this, coral coverage in these areas is double or triple the average that is seen elsewhere throughout the Caribbean where these strong measures are not enforced.
+It has been proven that strong, healthy populations of grazers are a common attribute of healthy Caribbean reefs.
+This is due to strong local protection (such as the national parks in Quintana Roo with the help of Semarnat and Conamp).
+Because of this, coral coverage in these areas is double or triple the average seen elsewhere throughout the Caribbean, where these strong measures are not enforced.

 Not your average fish

-So it is becoming increasingly obvious that the parrotfish are one of the most important and remarkable fish on the reef.
-Not only are their colors and patterns beautiful to behold, but they are also incredibly ecologically important.
+So it is becoming increasingly apparent that the parrotfish is one of the reef's most essential and remarkable fish.
+Not only are their colours and patterns beautiful to behold, but they are also incredibly ecologically important.
 Their success as a species is due to their unique abilities to change sex, build protective cocoons and have teeth powerful enough to graze continuously on coral.

-What we are only starting to realize is their importance as a keystone species.
+We are only starting to realise their importance as a keystone species.
 If strong protective measures are taken now, then much of the damage done by the existence and ignorance of humans can be undone.
-We are their biggest threat and as a result of their decline, reefs are suffering.
+We are their biggest threat, and due to their decline, reefs are suffering.

-If we act now and change our consumption choices, put in protective measures for overfishing and by-catch, and do everything we can to protect this species, our reefs not only have a chance to survive, but they have a chance to recover.
+If we act now and change our consumption choices, put in protective measures against overfishing and bycatch, and do everything we can to protect this species, our reefs not only have a chance to survive but also recover.